-Definition and Regulatory Authorities

-Under applicable PRC laws and regulations, standalone software medical device (SaMD) refers to software having one or more medical uses, does not require medical device hardware to accomplish the intended use, and runs on a common computing platform.
-An SaMD can be used in conjunction with multiple medical device products based on a common data interface,
+Definition and Regulatory Authorities Under applicable PRC laws and regulations, standalone software medical device (SaMD) refers to software which has one or more medical uses, does not require medical device hardware to accomplish the intended use, and runs on a common computing platform.
+An SaMD can be used in conjunction with multiple medical device products based on a common data interface, such as picture archiving and communication systems (PACS), central monitoring software, or in conjunction with specific medical device products based on a common, dedicated data interface.